vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-tracker.md

 wpm for the right hand.
 Overall, this suggests that my two-handed typing speed is close to the sum of my typing speeds with each hand individually.

+## 2024-09-21

+I've continued to do four tests as a logged-in user:

+* Typing: 95 wpm moving average, placing me at the 94.1th percentile.
+The score values range from 70 wpm to 110 wpm.

+* Sequence memory: 17.2 points moving average, placing me at the 94.9th percentile.
+The score values range from 10 to 20, but with a few data points below 10 and a few above 20.
+My highest recorded score seems to be 29.
+My normal good score is in the 16-20 range.

+* Verbal memory: 118.4 points moving average, placing me at the 95.0th percentile.
+My historical score range is between 40 and 160, but recent results have been on the higher end.
+This may be a case of a game where I have improved in game-specific ways.

+* Number memory: 13.6 points moving average, placing me at the 96.2th percentle.
+My score ranges between 13 and 15.